agencik007/beer-catalog-frontend/README.md

 Right now you can:
 - see all beers added by registered users
 - create your own account stored in MongoDB database and secured by password hashing
-- create, delete your favourite bear
+- create, delete your favourite beer
 - use pagination

 # Configuration